MorganWilliamson/web-sprint-challenge-applied-javascript/README.md

 #### Repository Set Up

-- [ ] Create a forked copy of this project
+- [*] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [*] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [*] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`.
+- [*] Create a new branch: `git checkout -b <firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
 - [ ] Push commits: `git push origin <firstName-lastName>`

 #### Launching the App

-- [ ] Navigate to the root of the project with your command line
+- [*] Navigate to the root of the project with your command line
-- [ ] Run `npm install` to download the dependencies listed in the `package.json` file
+- [*] Run `npm install` to download the dependencies listed in the `package.json` file
-- [ ] Run `npm start` to compile the project and serve it
+- [*] Run `npm start` to compile the project and serve it
-- [ ] Navigate Chrome to the URL indicated in the output of the `npm start` command
+- [*] Navigate Chrome to the URL indicated in the output of the `npm start` command

 ### Task 2: Project Requirements

 Your finished project must include all of the following requirements:

-- [ ] Look through the HTML code and familiarize yourself with the different sections.
+- [*] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled in.
 DO NOT add any code to the `index.html` file itself.

+- Axios looks like it's already imported through a script tag.

 - [ ] Following the instructions in the `components/Header.js` file, create the Header.